OSGeo/OSGeoLive-doc/en/sponsors.rst

   :alt: Information Center for the Environment at the University of California, Davis
   :target: http://ice.ucdavis.edu

-Information Center for the Environment at the University of California, Davis provides hardware resources and development support to the OSGeo Live project.
+Information Center for the Environment at the University of California, Davis provides hardware resources and development support to the OSGeo-Live project.

 .. image:: ../images/logos/debiangis_mollweide.png
   :scale: 30 %